Logius-standaarden/API-Design-Rules/The Design Rules v1.0.md

 <div class="rule" id="api-48">
   <p class="rulelab"><strong>API-48</strong>: Leave off trailing slashes from API endpoints</p>
   <p>According to the URI specification [[rfc3986]], URIs may contain a trailing slash.
 However, for REST APIs this is considered as a bad practice since a URI including or excluding a trailing slash might be interpreted as a different resource (which is strictly speaking the correct interpretation).</p>
-  <p>To avoid confusion and ambiguity, a URI should not contain a trailing slash.
+  <p>To avoid confusion and ambiguity, a URI should never contain a trailing slash.
 When requesting a resource including a trailing slash, this should result in a 404 (not found) error response and not a redirect.
 This enforces API consumers to use the correct URI.</p>
   <div class="example">
     <p>URI without a trailing slash (good):</p>
     <pre>https://api.example.org/v1/gebouwen</pre>